mcc-us/bookkeeping/_posts/2023-12-26-Corporation-Types.md

 ### 2B.
 Limited Liability Partnerships

 - Partners are only responsible for their own actions.
 - If one partner is negligent then other is **OFF THE HOOK**

 ### 3. Corporations

-- Corp has legal right to own property and do business under its own name.
+- Corp has legal right to own property & do business under its own name.
 - Stock is used in place of simple owner's equity
-- Private companies can be 'Closely Held' or private companies
+- Private companies = 'Closely Held'
 - Stockholders are not responsible for the debts of the company.
 - More complex overall to start and run

 ### 3B.
 S-Corps

 - Has concept of **"pass-through taxation" and avoids double taxation**.
-- Is treated like a partnership such that the corp pays no income tax.
+- Like a partnership, the corp pays NO income tax.
-- The advantage is that owner's have limited liability and avoid double taxation.
+- Advantage: Owner's have limited liability & avoid double taxation.
-- Like any corp, the business has indeterminate life span

 ## LLC v.
 LLP